Teaching Assistantship

 Marking:

 Meet with whoever is running the course and work out a schedule with them.
+It is easier when marking to be disconnected from the material being taught, if you have questions, please ask your course instructor.

 What opportunities are there for training?